The Nativity Story: Plot

-The story begins in the Roman province of Judea with the portrayal of the Massacre of the Innocents in the Nativity.
-The remainder of the film portrays the annunciation and birth of Jesus Christ to explain why King Herod the Great (Ciarán Hinds) ordered the murder.
+In the Roman province of Judea, the Massacre of the Innocents is ordered.
+Via flashback, the Annunciation and the birth of Jesus Christ are shown to explain why King Herod the Great ordered the act.

-One year before the massacre, Zechariah (Stanley Townsend), a rabbi in Jerusalem, is making an offering, when he is told in a vision by the Archangel Gabriel (Alexander Siddig) that his wife, Elizabeth (Shohreh Aghdashloo), will bear a son.
+One year before the massacre, Zechariah, a rabbi in Jerusalem, is making an offering, when he is told in a vision by the Archangel Gabriel that his wife, Elizabeth, will bear a son.
 Zechariah does not believe him, stating that he is too old, and Gabriel tells him that he will be unable to speak until the boy is born.
-In Nazareth, 16 to 17-year-old Mary (Keisha Castle-Hughes) lives a peaceful life with her family, only for that to be ruined as soldiers constantly come to collect taxes; one man, unable to pay, has a third of his land seized and his daughter pressed into debt slavery.
-Mary, betrothed to 32-year-old Joseph of Judaea (Oscar Isaac), is soon visited by Archangel Gabriel and told that she will become pregnant with God's son, whom she will name "Jesus".
+In Nazareth, 14-year-old Mary lives a peaceful life with her family, only for that to be ruined as soldiers constantly come to collect taxes; one man, unable to pay, has a third of his land seized and his daughter pressed into debt slavery.
+Mary, betrothed to 32-year-old Joseph of Judaea, is soon visited by Archangel Gabriel and told that she will become pregnant with God's son, whom she will name "Jesus".
 He tells her that God has blessed her cousin Elizabeth with a child despite her old age.
 Mary visits her before the harvest, where she witnesses the birth of John the Baptist to Elizabeth and Zechariah, who regains his speech.
 Mary returns from the visit pregnant, to the shock of Joseph and her parents, who fear that Joseph will accuse her of adultery, a sin punishable by death through stoning according to the Torah.
-Joseph does not believe Mary's religious explanation, but decides not to accuse her.
+Joseph does not believe Mary's religious explanation but decides not to accuse her.
 Still shocked and angry, he is later visited in a dream by the Archangel Gabriel, who tells him of God's plan for Mary's son and to take Mary as his wife.